Garbage Collector

 JavaScript API#

-Goccia.gc() manually triggers a full mark-and-sweep collection on the main thread, bypassing the automatic collection threshold.
+Goccia.gc() manually triggers a full mark-and-sweep collection, bypassing the automatic collection threshold.
 Active interpreter calls and bytecode VM registers are treated as roots while collection runs.
-On worker threads the call is a no-op because shared immutable objects (singletons, prototypes) have a single FGCMark field that is not thread-safe for concurrent marking.
+Collections are serialized by a global collector lock so explicit calls are safe in parallel test workers even though intrinsic prototype objects can be shared.
 It is safe to call repeatedly and returns undefined.

 PropertyTypeDescription